Zhang-Zhi-ZZ/CAS741Project/Double Pendulum/README.md

 # Project Name

-Developer Name:
+Developer Name: Zhi Zhang

-This project is a reimplementation of ...
+This project is a reimplementation of double pendulum.

 The folders and files for this project are as follows:

 Doc - Documentation for the project
-Code - Implementation
+Src - Implementation
 …